Causes and ways to cure for liver cancer

 Prevention of liver cancer

-We should prevent this without paying extra.
+Before you have liver cancer, you should prevent it without paying extra.
 Simply set the lifestyle and daily food.
 Maintaining good eating habits and time condition are very necessary for our bodies to do the absorption and disposal of substances that are not useful.
+Natural ingredients that you can use as an anti-cancer is green tea.

 - Hepatektomi partial: just remove the tumor surgically only (part of the liver).